Cipralex, 10 mg 14 pcs

 Interaction

-Nonselective non-reversible MAOI inhibitors.
-Serious adverse reactions have been reported when concomitant use of SSRIs and nonselective irreversible MAO inhibitors is reported, as well as when patients who have recently stopped taking SSRIs start taking MAO inhibitors.
+Non-selective irreversible MAO inhibitors.
+Serious adverse reactions have been reported with concomitant use of SSRIs and non-selective irreversible MAO inhibitors, as well as when starting MAO inhibitors in patients who had recently stopped taking SSRIs.
 In some cases, patients developed serotonin syndrome.
-It is prohibited to use escitalopram concomitantly with non-selective non-reversible MAO inhibitors.
-The use of escitalopram may be started 14 days after discontinuation of non-selective MAO inhibitors.
-Before starting non-selective irreversible MAO inhibitors, it should be at least 7 days after discontinuation of escitalopram.
+The use of escitalopram simultaneously with non-selective irreversible MAO inhibitors is prohibited.
+Escitalopram can be started 14 days after discontinuation of irreversible MAO inhibitors.
+Before starting to take non-selective irreversible MAO inhibitors, at least 7 days must pass after stopping taking escitalopram.

-The reversible selective MAOA inhibitor A (moclobemide).
-Because of the risk of serotonin syndrome, it is not recommended to use escitalopram simultaneously with the MAO A inhibitor moclobemide.
-If such a combination of drugs is clinically necessary, it is recommended to start with the lowest possible doses, and to monitor the patient’s condition on an ongoing clinical basis.
-The administration of escitalopram may be started at least one day after withdrawal of the reversible MAOA inhibitor moclobemide.
+Reversible selective MAO A inhibitor (moclobemide).
+Due to the risk of developing serotonin syndrome, it is not recommended to use escitalopram simultaneously with the MAO A inhibitor moclobemide.
+If taking such a combination of drugs is considered clinically necessary, it is recommended to start with the lowest possible doses, as well as to conduct constant clinical monitoring of the patient’s condition.
+Escitalopram can be started at least one day after discontinuation of the reversible MAO A inhibitor moclobemide.

-The irreversible MAO B inhibitor (selegiline).
-Because of the risk of serotonin syndrome, caution should be exercised when taking escitalopram concomitantly with the irreversible MAO B inhibitor selegiline.
+Irreversible MAO B inhibitor (selegiline).
+Due to the risk of developing serotonin syndrome, caution should be exercised when taking escitalopram concomitantly with the irreversible MAO B inhibitor selegiline.

-Serotoninergic drugs.
-Co-administration with serotonergic drugs (e.g., tramadol, sumatriptan and other triptans) may lead to the development of serotonin syndrome.
+Serotonergic drugs.
+Concomitant use with serotonergic drugs (eg tramadol, sumatriptan and other triptans) may lead to the development of serotonin syndrome.

-Drugs that lower seizure threshold.
-SSRIs may decrease the seizure threshold.
-Caution is required when using other drugs which lower the seizure threshold (tricyclic antidepressants, SSRIs, mefloquine, bupropion, tramadol and antipsychotics (neuroleptics) – phenothiazine, thioxanthene and butyrophenone derivatives) simultaneously with escitalopram.
+Medicines that lower the seizure threshold.
+SSRIs may lower the seizure threshold.
+Caution is required when using simultaneous escitalopram with other drugs that lower the seizure threshold (tricyclic antidepressants, SSRIs, mefloquine, bupropion, tramadol and antipsychotic drugs (neuroleptics) – derivatives of phenothiazine, thioxanthene and butyrophenone).

 Lithium, tryptophan.
-Because cases of enhanced effects have been reported with concomitant use of SSRIs and lithium or tryptophan, caution is recommended when concomitantly using escitalopram with lithium and tryptophan.
+Since increased effects have been reported with concomitant use of SSRIs and lithium or tryptophan, caution is recommended when coadministering escitalopram with lithium and tryptophan.

-Wortwood.
-Simultaneous use of SSRIs and drugs containing St. John’s Wort (Hypericum perforatum) may result in increased side effects.
+St. John’s wort.
+The simultaneous use of SSRIs and drugs containing St. John’s wort (Hypericum perforatum) may lead to an increase in the number of side effects.

-Anticoagulants and other agents that affect blood clotting.
-Impairment of blood clotting may occur during concomitant use of escitalopram with oral anticoagulants and other drugs affecting blood clotting (e.g. atypical neuroleptics and phenothiazine derivatives, most tricyclic antidepressants, acetylsalicylic acid and other NSAIDs, ticlopidine and dipyridamole).
-In such cases, careful monitoring of blood clotting is necessary at the beginning or end of therapy with escitalopram.
-Simultaneous use with NSAIDs may lead to increased bleeding.
+Anticoagulants and other drugs that affect blood clotting.
+Blood clotting disorders may occur with simultaneous use of escitalopram with oral anticoagulants and other drugs that affect blood clotting (for example, atypical antipsychotics and phenothiazine derivatives, most tricyclic antidepressants, acetylsalicylic acid and other NSAIDs, ticlopidine and dipyridamole).
+In such cases, careful monitoring of blood clotting is necessary when starting or ending therapy with escitalopram.
+Concomitant use with NSAIDs may lead to an increase in bleeding.

 Pharmacokinetic interaction